SwiftLaTeX/SwiftLaTeX/README.md

 All packages are dynamically loaded from our file server and cached locally.
 Our file server has almost all the packages.
 If you want to host the file server by yourself, you can checkout another repo: https://github.com/elliott-wen/texlive-server

+## About Engines
+Currently, this engines are built atop pdftex.
+So no unicode supported.
+We are working to port xetex in future release.

+The source code of engine can be found in https://github.com/SwiftLaTeX/PdfTeXLite (not complete, WIP) However, it is still quite messy and missing some functionalties.
+We will get our hands on it soon.

 ## Known bug lists

 1. WYSIWYG